MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-search-link-unlink-record.md

 > [!Note]
 > You can link only one record to a conversation.

 1. Select the record from the list of search results.
-The record opens in the application tab.<!--note from editor: Please see note above about the name of this UI element.-->
+The record opens in the application tab.

 2. Select **More options** (...) in the communication panel, and then select **Link to conversation**.